Australian Immunisation Register

 If your records are in another language you’ll need to get them translated into English and may need to give it to your vaccination provider.
 Read about the Free Translating Service on the Department of Social Services website.

-Correcting the AIR
+How to correct the AIR

 You need to check your Immunisation History Statement carefully.